Back to the blog

 Key Idea: 8…d5!? sacrificing a pawn for initiative

-Recent Example: Carlsen employed it successfully against Firouzja (2021)
+Recent Example: Carlsen has used it himself to good effect against Firouzja (2021)

 The King’s Gambit Case Study

-2. Preparation Demands: Requires too much energy to defend all lines
+• Preparation Requirements: Uses too much effort to guard all the lines

 Statistical Reality

-• White scores only 46% in these rare instances
+• White is really low at 46% in these extreme circumstances

 Are Gambits Refuted at the Top Level?
 The Truth About Sacrificial Chess in Modern Elite Play